-Today, the Burlesque Hall of Fame continues its effortsto educate, entertain, and inspire from the heart of Las Vegas' downtown revival.
-With our collection of 5,000+ pieces, our annual Striptease Rerunion and Miss Exotic World competition held every June, and an exhibition space located inside the Emergency Arts center on East Fremont, the museum continues to act as a focal point for the growing burlesque revival, as well as a single source of information about the legacy of burlesque.
+Today, the Burlesque Hall of Fame continues its efforts to educate, entertain, and inspire from the heart of Las Vegas' downtown revival.
+With our collection of 5,000+ pieces, our annual Striptease Reunion and Miss Exotic World competition held every June, and a 3000 sq ft. museum space located in the Las Vegas Arts District, the museum continues to act as a focal point for the growing burlesque revival, as well as a single source of information about the legacy of burlesque.

 Volunteering at the Burlesque Hall of Fame has been fun and informative.